cynthiatreger/hs-and-ars-for-avs-and-internet-connectivity/README.md

 1. UDRs (FW NVA: AVS ranges to AVS NVA NIC, AVS NVA: 0/0 to FW NVA NIC)
 3. BGP over IPSec/VxLAN if the granularity of the AVS and/or OnPrem routes are required

+:arrow_right: If stateful, the NVA instances should be configured as Active/Standby to avoid asymmetric routing.

 For reasons already discussed in another [article](https://github.com/cynthiatreger/az-routing-guide-ep5-nva-routing-2-0#532-chained-nvas-ars-and-vxlan) the eBGP session between the FW NVA and the AVS NVA is established within a VxLAN or IPSec tunnel:
-1. the FW NVA advertises the default route, the On-Prem prefixes and the Hub & spoke ranges to the AVS NVA
+- the FW NVA advertises the default route, the On-Prem prefixes and the Hub & spoke ranges to the AVS NVA
-2. The AVS NVA advertises the AVS ranges to the FW NVA
+- The AVS NVA advertises the AVS ranges to the FW NVA

-:arrow_right: If stateful, the NVA instances should be configured as Active/Standby to avoid asymmetric routing.
+:warning: GW route propagation should be disabled in the following cases:
+- on the FW NVA and AVS NVA NICs (subnets) used for inter-hub connectivity, should UDRs be used instead of BGP

-:warning: Should the FW NIC facing the AVS NVA be used to provide internet connectivity or should UDRs be used instead of BGP, make sure to disable GW route to avoid routing loops. if a 3rd dedicated NIC is used for internet connectivity, GW route propagation should be disabled on that external subnet.
+- on the NIC used for internet connectivity: either the FW NIC facing the AVS NVA or a 3rd dedicated NIC Should the FW NIC facing the AVS NVA be used to provide internet connectivity or should UDRs be used instead of BGP, make sure to disable GW route propagation to avoid routing loops (likewise on the AVS NVA . if a 3rd dedicated NIC is used for internet connectivity, GW route propagation should be disabled on that external subnet.

 ## 2.2.
 HUB VNET, AVS TRANSIT VNET & Azure Firewall